ds4es/doc/source/index.rst

 Emergency services have for most of them limited data analytics ressources and a wide range of common data mining problems.

-The ds4es GitHub repo (http://github.com/ds4es) aims to a be a welcome place for data science projects willing to tackle challenges faced by emergency services.
+The ds4es GitHub repo (http://github.com/ds4es) aims to a be a welcome place for people and data science projects willing to tackle challenges faced by emergency services.

 If your are **interested in starting or contributing to** any project that could benefit emergency services, you are warmly welcomed to do so.
 To help you on your first steps please take a quick look at: